Protester Installs Fake Street Sign Near Russian Embassy in DC: 'President Zelensky Way'

-A fake sign in front of the Russian Embassy in the District of Columbia reads "President Zelensky Way" in a silent protest against the Russian invasion of Ukraine, Insider reported.
+A fake sign in front of the Russian Embassy in Washington reads "President Zelensky Way" in a silent protest of the Russian invasion of Ukraine, Insider reported.

-The act of defiance references Ukrainian President Volodymyr Zelenskyy, who attained global admiration for his refusal to leave Kyiv even after being surrounded by Russian forces.
+The act of defiance references Ukrainian President Volodymyr Zelenskyy, who has received global admiration for his refusal to leave Kyiv even after being surrounded by Russian forces.

 "It's a symbolic gesture.
 It's really just meant to symbolize what we and lots of Americans feel about what's going on in Ukraine," Claude Taylor, the man responsible for the stunt, told the outlet in a phone interview.
 "It's obvious the depth and the extent of the war crimes and the tragedy that has befallen Ukraine thanks to one man, thanks to Putin."